pwang649/myWiki/docs/Reinforcement Learning/MC.md

 ### Off-policy Monte Carlo Control

-Using incremental implementation (updates to the value function) and importance sampling we can now discuss *off-policy monte carlo control*-the algorithm for obtaining optimal policy $\pi_*$ by using rewards obtained through behaviour policy $b$.
-This works in much the same way as in previous sections; $b$ must be $\epsilon$-soft to ensure the entire state space is explored in the limit; updates are only made to our estimate for $q_\pi, Q$, if the sequence of states an actions produced by $b$ could have been produced by $\pi$.
+Using incremental implementation (updates to the value function) and importance sampling we can now discuss the *off-policy Monte Carlo control*-the algorithm for obtaining optimal policy $\pi_*$ by using rewards obtained through behavior policy $b$.
+This works in much the same way as in previous sections; $b$ must be $\epsilon$-soft to ensure the entire state space is explored in the limit; updates are only made to our estimate for $q_\pi, Q$ if the sequence of states an actions produced by $b$ could have been produced by $\pi$.
 This algorithm is also based on GPI: we update our estimate of $Q$ using Equation 33, then update $\pi$ by acting greedily w.r.t to our value function.
 If this policy improvement changes our policy such that the trajectory we are in from $b$ no longer obeys our policy, then we exit the episode and start again.

 ![](/img/RL/off-policy-control.png)